daos-stack/daos/doc/user/posix.md

 calls and issue the I/O operations directly from the application context through libdaos without any application changes.
 This provides kernel-bypass for I/O data leading to improved performance.
-To use this set the LD_PRELOAD to point to the shared library in the DOES install
+To use this set the LD_PRELOAD to point to the shared library in the DAOS install
 directory:

 ```